Earl Warren: Early life, family, and education

 Hoping to become a trial lawyer, Warren enrolled in the University of California, Berkeley, after graduating from high school.
-He majored in political science and became a member of the Sigma Phi fraternity.
+He majored in political science and became a member of the Sigma Phi Society.
 Like many other students at Berkeley, Warren was influenced by the progressive movement, and he was especially affected by Governor Hiram Johnson of California and Senator Robert M. La Follette of Wisconsin.
 While at Berkeley, Warren was little more than an average student who earned decent but undistinguished grades and after his third year, he entered the school's Department of Jurisprudence (now UC Berkeley School of Law).
 He received a Bachelor of Laws degree in 1914.
 Like his classmates upon graduation, Warren was admitted to the California bar without examination.
 After graduation, he took a position with the Associated Oil Company in San Francisco.
 Warren disliked working at the company and was disgusted by the corruption he saw in San Francisco, so he took a position with the Oakland law firm of Robinson and Robinson.

 After the United States entered World War I in April 1917, Warren volunteered for an officer training camp, but was rejected due to hemorrhoids.
 Still hoping to become an officer, Warren underwent a procedure to remove the hemorrhoids, but by the time he fully recovered from the operation the officer training camp had closed.
 Warren enlisted in the United States Army as a private in August 1917, and was assigned to Company I of the 91st Division's 363rd Infantry Regiment at Camp Lewis, Washington.
 He was made acting first sergeant of the company before being sent to a three-month officer training course.
 After he returned to the company in May 1918 as a second lieutenant, the regiment was sent to Camp Lee, Virginia, to train draftees.
 Warren spent the rest of the war there and was discharged less than a month after Armistice Day, following a promotion to first lieutenant.
 Warren remained in the United States Army Reserve until 1934, rising to the rank of captain.